Meet a University of Texas at Tyler Graduate

 - Nearly 100% of UT Tyler’s math graduates find employment or are accepted into doctoral programs within 3 months of graduation.

-The University of Texas at Tyler MS-math graduates are employed with such companies and institutions as Tyler Junior College, Kilgore College and Lon Morris College.
+UT Tyler graduates with a mathematics MS degree are employed with such companies and institutions as Tyler Junior College, Kilgore College and Lon Morris College.
 Others are students in PhD programs at Louisiana State University and Tufts University.

 Learn more from the Department of Mathematics